What is General Liability Insurance? Everything You Need to Know

 Information security is a growing concern in light of high-profile data breaches that have happened in recent years.
 Software attacks can hurt you and your customers in several ways, and cyber insurance can provide valuable protection from occurrences including:

-- Loss from hackers
+- Financial loss from hackers and data breaches

 Business Owners Policy